lesdeuxmagots/Getting_and_cleaning_data_course_project/README.md

 This repo includes the script file which is used in the analysis, readme and code book associated

+## Note Prior to Execution

+This requires the samsung zip the be extracted in the same folder, which means actual txt files will be in UCI subfolder.

 ## Code Walkthrough

 Script loads all the files necessary to run the analysis.